What is psoriasis?

 Most biopsies are done in your doctor’s office the day of your appointment.
 Your doctor will likely inject a local numbing medicine to make the biopsy less painful.
 When the results return, your doctor may request an appointment to discuss the findings and treatment options with you.

-Psoriasis triggers: Stress, alcohol, and more
+Stress, alcohol, and other triggers Psoriasis triggers: Stress, alcohol, and more

 External “triggers” may start a new bout of psoriasis.
 These triggers aren’t the same for everyone.
 They may also change over time for you.